 Now is the time to use that information to your advantage and utilise Twitter Lists.

 How to search on Twitter:

-Check out the lists that these important stakeholders think are important.
+Check out the lists that these stakeholders think are important.
 These will be their public Twitter lists; the private ones won’t show.

 If you hit the “Member of” tab, you’ll find out what lists they’ve been added to and not the ones they’ve created.
 The other people on these lists are potential stakeholders.

-The Use of Hashtags in Social Media and Search in Stakeholder Engagement
+Social Media Hashtags and Stakeholder Engagement

 Like Facebook Groups, hashtags provide a platform for an audience unified by a common interest, giving them the ability to communicate and comment together.